Abu Dis: Economy

 Abu Dis's work force is primarily divided between three economic sectors.
 80% of the labor force work as government or private employees, 19% are in the service sector, and 1% work in or for the Israeli government or private Israeli employers.
 According to 2015 labor statistics of the Jerusalem governorate, 86.1% of Abu Dis's population over the age of 15 are employed, with 87.7% of males and 86.1% of females being employed.

 In 2011 Abu Dis housed three factories, one producing brick, another concrete, and the third manufacturing cigarettes.
 Additionally, Abu Dis had 119 food/grocery stores and 40 trade/service shops.

-Around 48% of Abu Dis's territory consists of arable land, and so the village has a significant agricultural sector.
+Around 48% of Abu Dis's territory consists of arable land.
+Because of this, the village has a significant agricultural sector.
 Olive trees comprise the vast majority of Abu Dis's commercial agriculture as 530 of the existing 544 fruit trees are olive trees.
 Sheep are the most commonly available livestock, though Abu Dis's farming community also has cows and goats.

 Education

 Schools in Abu Dis include Amal Nursery, Abu Dis Elementary School, New Generation Primary School, Special Needs School, Abu Dis Girls Secondary School, Abu Dis Boys Secondary School, UNRWA Mixed School and Arab Institute.
 Abu Dis is also home to Al-Quds University.

-According to a 2007 poll, Nearly 5% of the population is illiterate and 15% has not been formally educated, while only 17% of Abu Dis's residents have collegiate degrees.
+According to a 2007 poll, nearly 5% of the population is illiterate and 15% has not been formally educated, while only 17% of Abu Dis's residents have collegiate degrees.

 Institutions

-The Abu Dis municipal government includes, "an office for the Ministry of Interior, a police station, a fire station, a traffic department and a DCO.
-It also has a number of local institutions and associations that provide services to various sectors of society."
+The Abu Dis municipal government includes "an office for the Ministry of Interior, a police station, a fire station, a traffic department and a DCO.
+It also has a number of local institutions and associations that provide services to various sectors of society".

 Such institutions include the Abu Dis Local Council, the Abu Dis Cooperative Water Society, the Abu Dis Sports Club, the Camden Center, the Dam'et Al-Quds Center, and the Agricultural Renaissance Institution.